ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/change-detection/index.md

 - All cells are configured to use one of the grids [animation cell renderer](/change-cell-renderers/) instead of flashing cells.

-<grid-example title='Change Detection with Groups' name='change-detection-groups' type='generated' options='{ "enterprise": true, "exampleHeight": 590 }'></grid-example>
+<grid-example title='Change Detection with Groups' name='change-detection-groups' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping"], "exampleHeight": 590 }'></grid-example>

 Notice above that the group column is also editable (eg you can change one of the rows from group 'A' to group 'G'), however the row does **not** move into the correct group after this change is made.
 This is discussed below in the section [Change Detection and Sorting, Filtering, Grouping](#sorting-filtering-grouping).